Maude Adams: Barrie and stardom

 Frohman had been pursuing J. M. Barrie (the future author of Peter Pan) to adapt the author's popular book The Little Minister into a play, but Barrie had resisted because he felt there was no actress who could play Lady Babbie.
 On a trip to New York in 1896, Barrie attended a performance of Rosemary and at once decided that Adams was the actress to play Lady Babbie.
 Frohman worried that the masculine aspects of the book might overshadow Adams's role.
 With Barrie's consent, several key scenes were changed to favor Lady Babbie.
 The play opened in 1897 at the Empire Theatre and was a tremendous success, running for 300 performances in New York (289 of which were standing room only) and setting a new all-time box office record of $370,000; it made Adams a star.
 It also toured successfully, running for 65 performances in Boston.

+In 1899 she portrayed Shakespeare's Juliet.
+While audiences responded to her performance with standing ovations, critics generally disliked it.
+The critic Alan Dale, reviewing her debut in the role at the Empire Theatre, called her Elizabethan English "grotesque at times" and commented that Adams had performed with "pretty purring", not classical.
+On the other hand, he described her performance as "romantic", "sublime" and "not sinking beneath the waves."
+Romeo and Juliet was followed by L'Aiglon in 1900, a French play about the life of Napoleon II in which Adams played the leading role, foreshadowing her portrayal of another male (Peter Pan) five years later.
+The play had starred Sarah Bernhardt in Paris with enthusiastic reviews, but Adams's L'Aiglon received mixed reviews in New York.

 Another play by Barrie, Peter Pan; or, The Boy Who Wouldn't Grow Up (1904), became the role with which Adams was most closely identified.
 She was the first actress to play Peter Pan on Broadway.
 Only days after her casting was announced, Adams had an emergency appendectomy, and it was uncertain whether her health would allow her to assume the role as planned.
 Peter Pan opened on October 16, 1905, at the National Theatre in Washington, D.C., to little success.
 It soon moved to Broadway, where the play had a long run.
 Adams appeared in the role on Broadway several times over the following decade.
 The collar of her 1905 Peter Pan costume, which she had co-designed, sparked a fashion trend known as the "Peter Pan collar".

 Adams starred in other works by Barrie, including Quality Street (1901), What Every Woman Knows (1908), The Legend of Leonora (1914) and A Kiss for Cinderella (1916).
-In 1899 she portrayed Shakespeare's Juliet.
-While audiences responded to her performance with standing ovations, critics generally disliked it.
-The critic Alan Dale, reviewing her debut in the role at the Empire Theatre, called her Elizabethan English "grotesque at times" and commented that Adams had performed with "pretty purring", not classical.
-On the other hand, he described her performance as "romantic", "sublime" and "not sinking beneath the waves."
-Romeo and Juliet was followed by L'Aiglon in 1900, a French play about the life of Napoleon II of France in which Adams played the leading role, foreshadowing her portrayal of another male (Peter Pan) five years later.
-The play had starred Sarah Bernhardt in Paris with enthusiastic reviews, but Adams's L'Aiglon received mixed reviews in New York.
 In 1909 she played Joan of Arc in Friedrich Schiller's The Maid of Orleans.
 This was produced on a huge scale at the Harvard University Stadium by Adams.
 The June 24, 1909, edition of the Paducah Evening Sun (Kentucky) contains the following excerpt: